 What does the 5 star rating system tell us about a think tank?

 Transparify visits think tanks’ websites and awards up to 5 stars.
 Think tanks that score 5 stars are highly transparent about their funding.
 Think tanks that score 0 stars provide no up-to-date information on where they get their money from.

-5-star: highly transparent -- Think tanks that score the maximum possible 5 stars enable fellow researchers, journalists, policy makers and citizens to see clearly and in detail who funds them, how much each donor contributed, and what projects or activities (if any) that money went towards.
-Only a minority of think tanks we have surveyed so far reach this high standard.
+5-star: highly transparent -- Think tanks that score the maximum possible 5 stars enable fellow researchers, journalists, policy makers and citizens to see clearly and in detail who funds them, how much each donor contributed, and typically details what projects or activities (if any) that money went towards. .

-4-star: largely transparent -- Think tanks that score 4 stars are largely transparent, but the information they provide is less detailed or comprehensible.
+4-star: broadly transparent -- Think tanks that score 4 stars are largely transparent, but the information they provide is less detailed or comprehensible.
 Outside stakeholders can infer who their main donors are.

 1, 2 and 3-star: incomplete funding data -- 1-3 stars mean that a think tank only provides some data.
-For example, a 3-star think tank may list some donors and disclose the approximate scale of their contributions, but keep contribution levels of other donors obscure.
+For example, a 2-star think tank may list donors and some financial information, but keep contribution levels obscure.

 0-star: no funding information -- 0-star think tanks do not provide any up-to-date information on where they get their money from.